Assistant Director of International Admission

 What is your favorite place on campus?

 Perhaps because my work has periods of frequent travel, I find that I simply enjoy the campus in its entirety.
 After a longer trip, I get to see campus with "fresh eyes" again; plainly put, it's beautiful!
-With all of the tress, campus feels like a park and each season brings a different character to the place.
+With all of the trees, campus feels like a park and each season brings a different character to the place.
 Once or twice, I've even seen a bald eagle in the trees near Jones Hall!

 Where do you like to eat in Tacoma?

-My lunch spot is usually Infinite Soups, all of which are addictive.
+For lunch, try Infinite Soups, all of which are addictive.
 (Tip: They are cash only.)

 What attractions should visitors be sure to see?